 - Apart from the migration statistics, the administrator and the users will receive a summary of migration information after the completion.

-In case of some failures like Internal Error, the administrator can migrate only selective folders instead of entire migration.
+In case of some failures like Internal Errors, the administrator can migrate only selective folders instead of entire migration.
 This will optimize the runtime for the migration, by removing the duplicates and the check for duplicate emails.

 If you're migrating from your previous email provider using the Migration wizard, you can view the migration statistics and finer details from the Reports section.